codacy/docs/docs/repositories-configure/configuring-code-patterns.md

   </tbody>
 </table>

 !!! note
-    Codacy doesn't support configuration files for the following tools:
+    Codacy doesn't support configuration files for the following tools: <!-- TODO DOCS-341 Should we include this in the table above? -->

     -   aligncheck
     -   bundler-audit